genema/RFCN-ALL-IN-ONE/README.md

 ## Saving detections to files in PASCASL VOC format
 * python ./tools/rfcn_all_in_one_.py

-## Evaluating models and get mAP and recall
+## Evaluating models: get mAP and recall
-* change the path to your .so lib in lib/fast_rcnn/test_net.py and then
+* change the path to your .so lib in lib/fast_rcnn/test_net.py after that
 * python ./tools/test_net [see arg_parse()] --type yolo/rfcn